THE VOLGA GERMANS IN PORTLAND

 Peter and Amalia (Seder) Will

-Peter Will and Amalia Seder were married later that year on October 25, 1913 in Multnomah County, Oregon.
+Peter Will and Amalia Seder married in Multnomah County, Oregon, on October 25, 1913.
 Their four children were born in Portland: Molly 1914-1976, Marie 1916-1988, Reuben 1920-1973, and Esther Pauline 1923-2002.

-At age 49, Amalia Seder Will died December 4, 1945.
+At age 49, Amalia Seder Will died on December 4, 1945.
 She is buried in Rose City Cemetery in Portland.

 Sources